 - In Micromon, a Pokemon knockoff, you can capture Vaithe (once you collect all the chip fragments, that is).
 He is actually the only godly Micromon that can be legitimately captured, the other godlies have to be hatched from a golden egg.

 "Hate you so much."

 - Happens occasionally on Pokebattles due to its Pokemon style format.
-The quote above was probably taken from one.

 - The page pictures comes from a VG Cats page where Aeris voices her concerns with letting people harness the power of gods, only to be dismissed with the quote.

 - While Omanyte usually isn't this trope, Twitch Plays Pokémon has wholeheartedly adopted it as its Lord and Savior after accidentally consulting the Helix Fossil hundreds of times.
 Some people people have done this to the Dome Fossil/Kabuto, however, and yet others (mostly those who are tired of the other two groups fighting) are loyal to Old Amber/the Amber Fossil/Aerodactyl.

 - The same playthrough also did this to a Pidgeot, of all things.
 When the starter was accidentally released, the Pidgeot became the only high-leveled Pokémon in the party and carried much of the run by himself.
 This led to him becoming known as Bird Jesus, Savior and Messiah of Twitch.
 When a Master Ball was successfully used to capture a legitimate Olumpus Mon: Zapdos, he became widely known (among other things) as "Bird Jesus 2: Electric Boogaloo".

 - Since then they've obtained two more legendaries (Mew and Groudon) though not in the usual manner—they were obtained from NPC's in randomized games, whereas in the unmodified game they wouldn't have been anything too special.